-If our bottom line is to deepen our impact for the communities that matter to us, every minute counts.
+If our bottom line is to deepen our impact for the communities that matter to us as nonprofits, every minute counts.
 How do you prioritize your weekly digital tasks for optimal performance?

 During our internal tri-weekly SCRUM (an Agile framework for getting projects done), each Fifty team member provides an update on what they’ve accomplished, what they’re currently working on, and what they plan to complete – including any dependencies that may constrain timelines.
 We assess priorities across multiple parameters: client needs, time required for task completions for the design, technology, and content departments, backlogs, and team member availability and schedules.